Learner's Permit Checklist in Florida

 - Social Security card

 - Pay check or pay stub

 Proof of Residency

-*NOTE: Since teen applicants likely don't possess many of these items on their own, your parent or guardian may provide their proof of residency for you, along with a written Certification of Address (Form HSMV 71120).
+*NOTE: Since teen applicants likely don't possess many of these items on their own, your parent or guardian may provide their proof of residency for you, along with a change of address done in person at the DHSMV or online.

 - Florida voter registration card